-The work of Chernobyl Children’s Project (UK) would not be possible without support from the people who attend our events, our individual donors, our local groups who host children and the many businesses, church groups, rotary clubs, Quakers, Peace groups and other bodies who continue to make a special effort to ensure the children of Belarus are not forgotten.
+The work of Chernobyl Children’s Project (UK) would not be possible without support from the people who attend our events, our individual donors, our corporate donors, our local groups who host children and the many businesses, church groups, rotary clubs, Quakers, Peace groups and other bodies who continue to make a special effort to ensure the children of Belarus are not forgotten.

 The Toy Trust

 The GilChrist Educational Trust

 Crook for Chernobyl Children